klasharr/php-wordpress-ssc-members/README.md

 ## Can I use it?

-Check out the GitHub issues and see if you want to use it.
+Yes though check out the GitHub issues and see if you want to use it.
 I will explore access restrictions based on role and capabilities which might change things a lot.
 It is however now in production on [http://www.swanagesailingclub.org.uk/](http://www.swanagesailingclub.org.uk/).

 ## Can I request a feature?